-Find out what medicinal plants can do for skincare and haircare products.
-Infused in oils, water or other solvents, on in the form of essential oils, or extracts, you can – and should – use them to enrich your homemade products.
+Find out the best and most common medicinal plants for skin and haircare products.
+Use them infused in oils, water or other solvents, on in the form of essential oils, or extracts.
+You can – and should – use them to enrich your homemade products.

 Having a garden of your own is really a luxury.
 Planting a few common herbs and trees to prepare your own herbal teas and have your own fruit and vegetables to eat is truly rewarding.
-Of course, took me a second to go from that to thinking about growing medicinal plants to use on my homemade products.
+Of course, took me a second to go from that to thinking about growing more medicinal plants for skin and haircare and use them on my homemade products.

 The plants listed here are all very common in natural skincare and haircare, and they are easy to plant and maintain in most gardens.